U.S. Autonomous Underwater Vehicle Market Trends Analysis, Growth, 2026-2034

 A few of the key players in the market are Boeing Company; General Dynamics Corporation; Huntington Ingalls Industries, Inc.; International Submarine Engineering Ltd; Kongsberg Gruppen ASA; L3Harris Technologies Inc.; Lockheed Martin Corporation; Oceaneering International Inc.; SAAB AB; and Teledyne Technologies Inc.

-The large segment dominated the market revenue share in 2024.
+The large segment dominated the market with revenue share of 44.2% in 2025.

-The synthetic aperture sonars segment is projected to witness the fastest growth during the forecast period.
+The synthetic aperture sonars segment is projected to witness the fastest growth rate of CAGR 14.2% during the forecast period.